mats31/SoundGraph/README.md

 # SoundGraph
 A WebGL experiment based on Three.js and Web Audio Api.
-The Box geometries are scaling in relation to the music's beat.
+The Boxes Geometries are scaling in relation to the music's beat.

 Demo available [here](http://62.210.36.104/webgl/soundgraph/).